-Be a tourist wherever you go
+1. Be a tourist wherever you go

-One of my favourite things is to experience a new city on my own.
+One of my favourite things to do when travelling solo is to experience a new city on my own.
 I love being free and wandering solo at my own pace.
-There’s just something about the freedom.
 Sometimes I would start off with a general plan or an idea of where to go, but I may end up somewhere entirely different.
-That’s the beauty of travelling solo – just going with the flow!
+That’s the beauty of travelling solo – you just going with the flow!

 So whether you are a solo traveller or travelling with friends, you’ve got to go out and be a tourist.
 Do everything you can and absorb all the sites and sounds.
 After all, you left your home to travel for a reason, right?

-Join a walking tour
+2. Join a walking tour

 One of the best ways to quickly learn about a new place is through a walking tour.
 Most cities have (free) walking tours where tour guides will happily show you their town and give a brief history as well.

 Moreover, walking is one of the best exercises you can do, and you can do this almost anywhere.
 Staying healthy is essential especially when you are travelling on your own.
 So why not put on your walking shoes and see a new place at the same time?

-Join an organized tour
+3. Join an organized tour

 I don’t always wander a new city on my own.
 Sometimes it’s nice to join an organized tour and let someone else do the planning.
 And sometimes it is the only way to experience a new place.

-Hang out at a coffee shop
+4. Hang out at a coffee shop

 I love a good coffee in a cozy coffee shop.
 Perhaps it is my love (or addiction) of caffeine that fuels my passion for hanging out at coffee shops, but I love every minute of it.

 As a solo traveller and someone who works remotely, working in coffee shops have become part of my routine.
 I can literally spend hours at a coffee shop working away on my laptop.

 Not only biking is an excellent alternative to transportation, but it is also a great form of exercise.
 But remember to be careful – wear a helmet and stay in bike lanes (when possible)!

-Spend the day at the beach
+6. Spend the day at the beach

-Who doesn’t love a beach day?
 Sometimes I plan a trip around the idea of spending a lot of time at the beach.
-I always bring a book with me and ample water because you don’t want to be dehydrated.
+I always bring a book and lots of water because you don’t want to be dehydrated.
 And sunscreen, of course.
 It is one of the best places to people watch, participate in water sports and enjoy the sunset.

-Eat at a restaurant
+7. Dine solo at a restaurant